 Come be changed; then go out and change the world.
 Our programs, faculty and students place us among the leaders of Virginia seminaries and theological colleges.
 Contact us for the information you need to get started today.

-The School of Divinity is accredited by the Association of Theological Schools (ATS).
-Our fully online Master of Arts in Practical Theology and Master of Divinity degrees are offered as approved exceptions to the ATS Educational Standard, sections ES.2.1.1, ES.4.2.6, and ES.4.2.19; and section 3.1 of Standards A and B. In June 2016, the ATS Board of Commissioners approved a three-year experimental online Doctor of Ministry program, permitting online instruction to fulfill residency requirements.
+The School of Divinity is accredited by the Association of Theological Schools (ATS), with approval for a Comprehensive Distance Education Program.
+The school is authorized to offer the Ph.D. in Renewal Theology degree as an experimental contextual program, combining online mentoring with intensive, short-term residential instruction.
+Our fully online Master of Arts in Practical Theology, Master of Divinity, Master of Theological Studies (MTS), and Master of Theology (Th.M.) degree are offered as approved exceptions to the ATS Educational Standard, sections ES.2.
+1 .1, ES.4.2.6, and ES.4.2.
+19; and Standard I, section 1.3.1.
+In June 2016, the ATS Board of Commissioners approved a three-year experimental online Doctor of Ministry program, permitting online instruction to fulfill residency requirements.